 You haven’t gone through this process yet.
 You don’t have a bunch of stats like me on what worked and what didn’t.
 But the only thing that separates us is that I have more cycles on the subject.
 If you can embrace “yet” in this job search it frees you up to try things without needing confidence in their outcome ahead of time.

 Find jobs.
 Apply.
 Find jobs.
 Apply.
 Find jobs.
 Apply.
 It’s that simple.
 Hauling water and chopping wood used to be common everyday tasks.
 They weren't special occasions to be celebrated or mourned.
 The tasks lacked drama.
 No one competed in hauling water efficiently.
 It’s not about that.
 Treat applying in a similar manner.

 At some point, my mindset changed.
 Job searching doesn’t have to be a dead sprint of “wasted time.”
 In reality, it’s a part-time job in the marketing firm of you.
 Viewing it as such allows you to not sprint, to not ruin your weekend over a rejection letter, to keep the main things the main things in your life.
 It also gives you time to build systems and data so that the next time around you aren’t overwhelmed.

-I was fortunate enough to have my wife and many friends that I could lean on when I was going through a lot of rejections.
+I was fortunate enough to have and many friends that I could lean on when I was going through a lot of rejections.
 Lean on people in your life that will support you, but also do them a favor and don’t just be a parasite on their good vibes.
 I definitely did this in my marriage when I was searching, and it caused a lot of tension.
 Viewing it as a part-time job creates a boundary for this not to happen.